gtarnaras/blog/aboutme.md

 <center><h2>Hey There!</h2></center>
 &nbsp;
 <div style="text-align: center">
 I specialise in DevOps practices & methodologies, distributed systems architecture and all things cloud!
-I am always open to learning new things, collaborating and exchanging ideas.
+I am always open to learning new things, collaborating, and exchanging ideas.
-Feel free to have a look around in my blog or reach out to me directly using the links below.
+Feel free to have a look around in my blog, or reach out to me directly using the links below.
 Oh!
 I also love climbing mountains with my bike!
 </div>
 &nbsp;